cnlohr/ch32v003fun/examples/bldc_gimbal/README.md

 This demonstrates usage of the ADC being triggered off of a timer, and systick interrupts.

+Currently demonstrates speed control, but can be trivially converted to positional control if there was a way to close the loop, i.e. with a gyro or accelerometer.

 ## Tested motors:
  * BDUAV - 2204 - 260KV - tested to ~45RPM
  * MiToot - 2206 - 100T - tested to ~20RPM